pyexcel/pyexcel/.moban.d/README.rst

    * Django Model
    * Python data structures: dictionary, records and array
 2. One API to read and write data in various excel file formats.
+3. For large data sets, data streaming are supported.
+A genenerator can be returned to you.
+Checkout iget_records, iget_array, isave_as and isave_book_as.

 {% endblock %}